VaubanParty/BugfixTracker/README.md

         - Field reads
         - Local variables

+   	- [02/12/2015] BugfixTracker is fully working on Cassandra, getting error files in order to correct Spoon or detecting failures.
+Five errors are actually caught:
+   		- NullPointerException
+   		- AbortCompilation
+   		- IndexOutOfBounds
+   		- SpoonClassNotFound
+   		- RuntimeException

+   	I suppose they are from Spoon, as Cassandra is fully operational and as we treat only .java files.
+   	I'll try to work on memory, as the process is using a lot of memory from storing datas and creating trees for each project.
+The main problem here is that it is impossible to treat ALL the commits as expected.

     I am currently working on the classification on some projects.
 You can find the list below.

     * Aries